truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 - backup
 ---

-After configuring your TrueNAS storage and data sharing or any other function, service, or application, it is time to ensure effective back up of your data.
+After configuring your TrueNAS storage and data sharing or any other function, service, or application, it is time to ensure an effective data backup.

 You should also: